Learn more about mountain safety with the Millet Safety Camp

 After having organized for nine of its clients a hike of 100 kilometers and 7000 meters of positive altitude difference on the GR5 last year, Millet has this time selected several lucky participants for its Millet Safety Camp.
 On the program this time, workshops on mountain safety via outings around Chamonix.

 "The main theme was avalanche risk," explains Pierre Desmottes, Millet's communications manager, who was on hand for the occasion.
-"For the past four or five years, we've been organizing Safety Academies for our customers, which are theoretical training sessions in the store with a member of the Millet staff and a guide.
+"For the past four or five years, we've been organizing Safety Academies for our customers, which are theoretical in-store training sessions with a member of the Millet staff and a guide.
 This year, we wanted to do it in field mode.
-After the contest we organized, the participants were drawn and the five French winners were able to come with the person of their choice.
-Obviously, we made sure that the selected participants knew how to ski touring or at least how to ski downhill at a good level.
-There were different profiles, it was interesting.
-We welcomed them during a first evening in Chamonix for theoretical lessons before going on to ski touring the next day.
+After the competition we organized, the participants were drawn at random and the five French winners were able to bring along the person of their choice.
+Obviously, we made sure beforehand that the selected participants knew how to ski tour or at least how to ski downhill at a good level.
+It was interesting to see the different profiles.
+We welcomed them for a first evening in Chamonix for theory lessons, before moving on to ski touring the following day."

 Luka Leroy

-In the field, the mountaineers and amateur skiers were able to better understand how to read the terrain, where to go and where to avoid, the risks of avalanches, how to use a shovel and probe, and how to use a DVA.
-"Each participant received a Polartec Alpha" adds Pierre Desmottes.
-"It's a protection that we use at Millet for our ski touring equipment.
-It is a great ratio of warmth, lightness and breathability, ideal for ski touring.
-Some people were also able to test a first layer that we will launch at Millet next season.
-It is constructed in the form of a net and allows perspiration to pass through while drying quickly.
+In the field, amateur mountaineers and skiers learned how to read the terrain, where to go and where to avoid, avalanche risks, how to use a shovel and probe, and how to use a avalanche transceiver.
+"Each participant received a Polartec Alpha," adds Pierre Desmottes.
+"It's a protection we use at Millet for our ski touring equipment.
+It's a great ratio of warmth, lightness and breathability, ideal for ski touring.
+Some of you were also able to test a first layer that we'll be launching at Millet next season.
+It's constructed in mesh form and allows perspiration to pass through while drying quickly.

 Luka Leroy